 Transformation: As a full action, you can transform into a Wolf.
 While in Wolf form you have access to your FS as well as your HP, while in human form you only have the latter.
 You also receive a +4 bonus to any roll based on sensing or detecting something, a +2 bonus to sneaking or hiding and a +1 bonus to attack and damage rolls.
 You also gain a Bite attack that does 1d6+STR damage.
 While in Wolf-form, you keep your mental stats, but you cannot use any of your abilities that require a human body.
 You cannot cast spells, speak, use tools or anything else requiring thumbs.
 When in doubt, ask the Referee, as it falls under his or her discretion.
 You may transform back as a full action.
 You also revert to your true form if slain.

-Natural Toughness: Whenever you change form, your HP is always restored to full, but your FS remains as it was.
+Natural Healing: Whenever you change form, your HP is always restored to full, but your FS remains as it was.

 Alternate Form: Lycanthrope: When you transform, you may instead choose to transform into a Lycanthrope, instead of a Wolf.
 The Lycanthrope form do not gain the bonus to senses or stealth that a Wolf does, nor the bite attack that Wolves gain.
-But it allows you to access your FS and gives you your damage bonus, as per normal.
+But it allows you to access your FS and gives you your Wolf damage bonus, as per normal.
 A Lycanthrope's melee attacks do 1d6+STR damage, unless you are trained in a Fist Art.